influxdata/influxdb-client-csharp/Client.Linq/README.md

   |> limit(n:1)
 ```

-The result will be one item for time-series:
+The result will be one item for each time-series:

 ```
 sensor,deployment=production,sensor_id=id-1 data=15